smesch/jenkins-with-kubernetes-slaves/README.md

 2. AWS environment variables set for default region & security credentials of an [IAM user](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) which has the `AdministratorAccess` [policy attached](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-using.html#policies_using-managed-console).

     **Note:** The `AdministratorAccess` policy is used for this demo for simplicity purposes.
 In a production environment, you will want to configure more granular permissions for the IAM user account.
+For more details, refer to the [Setup IAM user](https://github.com/kubernetes/kops/blob/master/docs/aws.md#setup-iam-user) section in the Kops repository.

       ```
       export AWS_ACCESS_KEY_ID="Your-AWS-IAM-User-Access-Key-ID"